-The Business Combination was accounted for as a reverse recapitalization in accordance with GAAP.
-Accordingly, for accounting purposes, the Business Combination was treated as the equivalent of TriSalus issuing stock for the net assets of MTAC, accompanied by a recapitalization.
-The net assets of MTAC was stated at historical cost, with no goodwill or other intangible assets recorded.
-The financial statements of TriSalus represents a continuation of the financial statements of Legacy TriSalus.
+The Business Combination will be accounted for as a reverse recapitalization in accordance with GAAP.
+Accordingly, for accounting purposes, the Business Combination will be treated as the equivalent of TriSalus issuing stock for the net assets of MTAC, accompanied by a recapitalization.
+The net assets of MTAC will be stated at historical cost, with no goodwill or other intangible assets recorded.
+The financial statements of New TriSalus will represent a continuation of the financial statements of TriSalus.